 A World First

 It had to happen eventually, but it wasn’t Sony who did it (many thought they would).
 Hasselblad is teasing the world’s first medium format mirrorless camera: the Hasselblad X1D-50C (www.sonyrumors.com).
 It uses the same 50MP 44mmx33mm CMOS sensor we’ve seen in the Pentax 645Z, Hasselblad H6D and Phase One’s IQ250.
 It’s an absolutely brilliant sensor, but now it is packaged in a body that is considerably smaller and lighter than anything else on the market.
-With a launch price of $9000 (body only), it is also a vastly cheaper system than all existing DSLRs using the same sensor, except for the Pentax 645Z.
+It is also a vastly cheaper system than all existing DSLRs using the same sensor, except for the Pentax 645Z.
 I have an opinion on most things, so what do I think?

 This camera is a game changer.
 It combines stunning image quality associated with larger sensors and the portability of 35mm/Full-Frame systems.
 At a price.
-Be careful with that $9000, though.
+Be careful with your budget, though.
 Do not forget that you need lenses and these are going to be Hasselblad lenses, which are never cheap.
 Let’s consider how it might impact the competition:

 Pentax 645Z – ‘Affordable’ 50MP